 Number of employees: 185 (60 of whom are engineers)

 Fabio Falsetti, Fabio.Falsetti@skf.com

-Although the company’s reach is global, its roots echo those of its founder, who was born a few metres from the company’s current headquarters in Varano Melegari, near Parma in northern Italy – and he still lives in the same house.
+Although the company’s reach is global, its roots echo those of its founder, who was born a few yards from the company’s current headquarters in Varano Melegari, near Parma in northern Italy – and he still lives in the same house.